-A dry stack tailings storage facility (TSF) will be developed in a steep sided wooded valley south of VPP.
-The TSF has been designed to sufficiently store tailings produced by the Project across the mine life that will not be utilised in backfill.
+A dry stack TSF will be developed within the footprint of the historic Veovaca Open Pit.
+The TSF will be designed to sufficiently store tailings produced by the Project across the mine life that will not be utilised in backfill.